compoundingeffects/bigpictureschool/life_science.md

 * Natural selection
 * Adaptation to environment

-First principle: Life evolves over time through variation and selection.
+**First principle**: Life evolves over time through variation and selection.

 ### Summary in One Line:

-**Life science = understanding how organized systems of matter (living things) use energy and information to survive, reproduce, and evolve.**
+Life science = understanding how organized systems of matter (living things) use energy and information to survive, reproduce, and evolve.